 6. Hold Paint and Polishes Well

-The mahogany belongs to the hardwood species.
+Mahogany belongs to the hardwood species.
 Hardwood is generally very resistant to decay.
-Its grains are compact and dense.
-So there is no problem with rot.
-Mahogany is a good option for those who want to build a project with ground content.
+Its grains are dense and contain natural oil, so there is no problem of rotting.
+Mahogany is a good choice for those who want to build projects with grounded content.

 8. Uniform Color

 The color of wood obtained from a tree is uniform throughout.
-So that the applications made by Mahogany wood look similar in color and give a uniform beautiful look.
+So that the applications made with Mahogany wood look similar in color and give a beautiful uniform look.

 10. Can be Nailed or Screwed

 The grains of this wood are compact and dense.
-Therefore it holds the nail and screw very well.
+Therefore it holds the nail and screws very well.
+It does not require pre-drilling like other woods.

 Mahogany wood has many advantages but it also has some disadvantages as well.